marciot/retroweb-vintage-computer-museum/README.md

 ## What libraries and technologies does this project use?

 It uses WebComponents written in pure ECMA 6 JavaScript and will work natively in Chrome.
 For other browsers, a <a href="http://webcomponents.org/">WebComponents polyfill</a> is needed and is provided.
-The code will work on the latest versions of Chrome, Firefox and Safari.
+With the polyfill, the code will work on the latest versions of Chrome, Firefox and Safari.

 ## Why aren't you using Polymer or some other JavaScript framework?

-Because I didn't learn with them and now I prefer to continue without them.
+I didn't learn with them and now I prefer to continue without them.
 Benjamin Farrell provides some good reasons in his blog post <a href="http://www.benfarrell.com/2015/10/26/es6-web-components-part-1-a-man-without-a-framework/">ES6 Web Components: A Man Without a Framework</a>

 ## Where are the build scripts or minimized source code?